 Everything’s interconnected.
 Be aware of what your children read, hear, watch, and listen to, who they spend time with, what they eat, and what they’re exposed to.
 Set a good example.

-“It is easier to build strong children than to repair broken men (and women).”
+“It’s easier to build strong children than to repair broken adults.”

 Build strong children.
 Early life experiences influence the developing brain.
 Trauma, stress or abuse especially in early childhood during the developmental phase of the nervous system changes the stress response, impacts the psycho-neuro-endocrine-immune system, and increases risk for developing a variety of chronic, lifelong health conditions including depression, behavioral and mental health problems, addictions, heart disease, stroke, autoimmune disease and cancer.

-Supplement with the basic nutrients: essential fatty acids (omega-3s, EPA and DHA), probiotics, multi vitamin/mineral, zinc, magnesium, digestive enzymes, vitamin D, iodine/iodide (a common deficiency with ADHD), and methylated folate and B12 (if deficient).
+Supplement with the basic nutrients: essential fatty acids (omega-3s, EPA and DHA), probiotics, multi vitamin/mineral, magnesium, vitamin D, iodine/iodide (a common deficiency with ADHD), and methylated folate and B12 (if deficient).

 Toxins, toxins, TOXINS!
 Minimize chemical exposure.
 The environment has more toxins now than ever before from pesticides, herbicides, plastics, PCBs, heavy metals, petrochemicals, GMOs, glyphosate, flame retardants, excessive and multiple vaccines, aspartame, Splenda, chlorine, fluoride, triclosan, BPA, factory-farmed meat, obesogens and more!